If you’re trying to adopt a more eco-friendly way of living, then this post is for you.

 Furthermore, the coffee they’re capable of producing is delicious.

-There are a few blends that you can choose from:
+Anyway, there are a few blends that you can choose from:

 I’d recommend starting out with Kickstarter.
 It’s made with medium roasted ground coffee beans.
 The blend produces a full-bodied cup with a smooth and balanced flavor.